Wachau: Historical monuments

 The historical monuments in the Wachau valley are more than 5000.
-Some of them are: The Benedictine abbeys of Melk (Stift Melk a massive baroque Benedictine monastery) and Göttweig (a monastery of canons regular), at the beginning and end of the scenic Wachau section of the Danube Valley from where one gets a visual feast of the city of Melk; the Schallaburg Castle, a Renaissance style castle 4 km from Melk; the Steiner Tor in Krems or Krems an der Donau, the late-Gothic Piarist church; Dürnstein for its wine growing area and the Durnstein castle; and the Burgruine Aggstein.
+Some of them are: The Benedictine abbeys of Melk (Stift Melk a massive baroque Benedictine monastery) and Göttweig (a monastery of canons regular), at the beginning and end of the scenic Wachau section of the Danube Valley from where one gets a visual feast of the city of Melk; the Schallaburg Castle, a Renaissance style castle 4 km from Melk; the Steiner Tor in Krems or Krems an der Donau, the late-Gothic Piarist church; Dürnstein for its wine growing area and the Dürnstein castle; and the Burgruine Aggstein.

 Melk Abbey

-Melk Abbey or Stift Melk is a Benedictine abbey, and one of the world's most famous monastic sites.
+Melk Abbey is a Benedictine abbey, and one of the world's most famous monastic sites.
 It is located above the town of Melk on a granite rocky outcrop at an elevation of 228 m overlooking the river Danube in Lower Austria, adjoining the Wachau valley, about 40 km upstream of Krems.
 It is built over an area of 17500 m2.